bxverley/graphics_project/README.md

 #### How to run:
 1. Load project into unity
-2. Navigate to Loading_screen_Scene.unity in Assests/Scenes
+  1.1 In the Unity Hub application window "Projects" tab, click "Open", and click on "Snow_Globe" folder, then the "Open" button
-3. Click on the file
+2 Once the project is opened in Unity, click on the "Scenes" folder at the bottom and double-click "Loading_screen_Scene" (If you can't find it, try navigating to Assests/Scenes and look for a file that is named similarly to "Loading_screen_Scene.unity" or "Loading_screen_Scene".)
-4. Press the play button to run the snow globe simulation
+3. Press the play button to run the snow globe simulation

 #### Instructions for the simulation:
 - To load the snow globe, press the Load SnowGlobe button in the middle of the screen